ReptilePvP/Snap2Sell/SUPABASE_SETUP.md

-# Supabase Setup Guide for Snap2Sell
+# Supabase Setup Guide for Snapalyze

-This guide will walk you through setting up Supabase for the Snap2Sell application.
+This guide will walk you through setting up Supabase for the Snapalyze application.

 ## ✅ Your Supabase Project is Already Configured!